 5.1.2.
-Launching
+Launch

-Launching the Avax XC5 is straightforward, either by a forward launch or by reverse launch.
+Launching Xstyle is straightforward, either by front launch or by reverse launch.
 A dynamic pull of the front risers (A, coloured red) will bring the canopy simply and easily above the pilot's head.
 The canopy inflates from the centre equally and smoothly.
-The Avax XC5 has no tendency to outrun the pilot and quickly stabilises above the pilot.
+The Xstyle has no tendency to outrun the pilot and quickly stabilises above the pilot.
 Once there, visually check the canopy and the lines before taking off.
-Take off can be easier by a light pull on the brakes.
+Take off can be made easier by a light pull on the brakes.